 The language of instruction and all syllabus material, and of exams is English.

 On successful completion of the degree programme, students may be qualified for admission to a PhD in Linguistics.

 Exchange studies abroad will make you more attractive on the job market.
 Studies abroad will increase your learning outcomes, improve your language skills, give you unique adventures and international experience.
-Students taking the Master's in Theoretical Linguistics are encouraged to make use of one of our exchange agreements in the second and/or third semester.
+Students taking the Master's in Theoretical Linguistics are encouraged to make use of one of our exchange agreements in the second semester.